Lonero-Team/API/_api/books_add.md

 type: post
 description: Get devices
 parameters:
-  - name: title
+  - name: skip
-    content: The title for the book
+    content: Number of records to skip
-  - name: score
+  - name: limit
-    content: The book's score between 0 and 5
+    content: Max number of records to return
 content_markdown: |-
   The book will automatically be added to your reading list {: .success}